 - Payment integration — the ability to accept and process credit card data, or integrate with a system like PayPal, Amazon Payments or Stripe that provides that service.

-WooCommerce is a free plugin, with more than 350 extensions that extend its capabilities to inventory management, payment gateways, point-of-sale systems, shipping, subscriptions, reporting and many external products or internal features.
+WooCommerce is a free plugin, with hundreds of extensions that extend its capabilities to inventory management, payment gateways, point-of-sale systems, shipping, subscriptions, reporting and many external products or internal features.

 One incredible feature of WooCommerce is that it will also automatically utilize your page template to create its product page, account page, shopping cart and checkout page.
 Of course, WooCommerce also offers a robust API that enables the user to customize each of those pages.
 A number of popular themes include WooCommerce-friendly template pages.